 Published: January 3, 2017

 Paintings rich with feeling tell this satisfying story of friendship and trust.
-Here is a book set on a wintry night that will spark imaginations and warm hearts, from Matthew Cordell, author of Trouble Gum and Another Brother.
+Wolf in the Snow is a book set on a wintry night that will spark imaginations and warm hearts, from Matthew Cordell, author of Trouble Gum and Another Brother.

 Goodbye Autumn, Hello Summer